illinoistech-itm/jhajek/itmt-430/tooling-assignment-packer/tooling-assignment-packer.md

 ## Vagrant Box List

-Take a screenshot of the command: `vagrant box list` to show the ubuntu-vanilla and ubuntu-vanilla-build-server boxes are present on your system
+Take a screenshot of the command: `vagrant box list` to show the ubuntu-server on your local host

-## Screenshot of Build Server Web Site

-Take a screenshot of the build server web page, showing your Vagrant box, with a highlight.
+Take a screenshot of the Proxmox console showing your Packer Template and your Proxmox packer VM running

 ## Deliverable